 Performing a factory or hard reset of any device regularly will improve performance and clear up certain bugs that may have been lingering from dodgy apps, previous firmware update hiccups or just prolonged usage and lag.
-Considering just how many Galaxy S3 owners have said that they're happy to stay put with their device in the face of the underwhelming Galaxy S5, refreshing the Galaxy S3's performance seems pretty timely.
+Considering just how many Galaxy S3 owners have said that they're happy to stick with their device in the face of the underwhelming Galaxy S5 and expensive S6, refreshing the Galaxy S3's performance remains timely.
 Here's how to do it (it also works on the S4).

 Which reset option to choose?

-You have a couple of options when it comes to resetting your device.
-Firstly you can choose between a basic factory reset, which I consider to be done via the settings menu on the device and a hard reset which is done via a hardware button combination and the recovery menu – it gives you more options for wiping data, cache and partitions.
+You have a couple of options for resetting your device.
+Firstly, you can choose between a basic factory reset, done via the settings menu on the device, and a hard reset, which is done via a hardware button combination and the recovery menu.
+The latter gives you more options for wiping data, cache and partitions.
 The other thing you need to consider is whether you want your full system reinstalled after the reset or just your apps and personal data.

 Factory reset the Galaxy S3